barriosjorge/gmt_docs/src/software_development/grs_guide.rst

 ``--limit, -l``
    the maximum number of records returned by the database query operation

-The following examples shows different db commands
+The following examples show different db commands

   .. code-block:: bash